MozillaZine

 From MozillaZine Knowledge Base

-This article was written for Thunderbird but also applies to the Mozilla Suite.
-For Firefox, see the article Recovering a missing profile
+This article was written for Thunderbird.
+For Firefox and SeaMonkey, see the article Recovering a missing profile

 Which problem do you have?

 A quick way to tell which problem you're suffering from is to look at your personal address book within Thunderbird.
-If it looks okay go here.
+If it looks okay, go to the Corrupt or empty prefs.js section.
+Otherwise, follow the instructions in the Lost profile section.

-If Thunderbird didn't run the new account wizard when it started up see Disappearing mail if some or all of your messages aren't visible in Thunderbird or Empty folders if some of your folders are empty.
+If Thunderbird didn't run the new account wizard when it started up, see Disappearing mail if some or all of your messages aren't visible in Thunderbird or see Empty folders if some of your folders are empty.

 Lost profile